pyOpenSci/pyopensci.github.io/_posts/2020-06-15-two-ways-to-help-scientists-writing-python-move-from-competent-to-expert.md

 asked for examples that I made an attempt at this, that you can see in the
 <a href= "https://pyopensci.discourse.group/t/real-world-repo-packs-looking-for-examples/151"> PyOpenSci discourse.</a>

-### Straw Man Solution Number 2: the Worldwide Research Software Engineer Mentoring Network
+### Number 2: a Research Software Engineer Mentoring Network

 But again, showing our newbie researcher coder some examples feels like just the *start* of helping them